quantum-ods/qmlcourse/qmlcourse/book/linalg/en/linalg_intro.md

 # About "Linear Algebra and Numpy"

 This unit is designed to discuss the basic concepts and ideas of linear algebra and is a quick reference guide; **is not** a full-fledged textbook.
-For a more detailed dive into the topic we recommend the textbook ["Matrix Analysis and Linear Algebra" by Tyrtyshnikov E. Е. (RU)](https://www.inm.ras.ru/wp-content/uploads/library/Monographies/all.pdf).
+For a more detailed dive into the topic we recommend the textbook ["Matrix Analysis and Linear Algebra"(RU)](https://www.inm.ras.ru/wp-content/uploads/library/Monographies/all.pdf) by Tyrtyshnikov E. Е..

 Within the unit: